michaeldawson/website/src/markdown-pages/alignment.md

 So, _is moderation really a lie?_ In truth, I believe moderation can be an important part of a healthy outlook on life for many people.
 But when it comes to breaking out of personal "loop-holes", you might benefit from some new perspectives, approaches, and tools, including the ones I've introduced today.

-I’ll leave you with a quote from Einstein on chess:
+I’ll leave you with a quote from Albert Einstein on chess:

 **Chess grips its exponent, shackling the mind and brain so that the inner freedom and independence of even the strongest character cannot remain unaffected.**